“Why labor on and accept the status quo in your workplace when you can speak up and promote change for the better?” -Michael J. Fite

 Politico did an amazing article that dig into the history of Labor Day in the United States.
 You can read into the article by clicking on the link below:

-I will highlight a few important facts from the article about the history:
+I will highlight four important facts from the article about the history:

 When you look at the history of Labor Day, its objective was to take a day to bring about labor issues in the workplace.

-The AFL-CIO has a very informative article concerning some important historic events that highlighted labor issues in the United States.
+The AFL-CIO has a very informative article concerning seven important historic events that highlighted labor issues in the United States.
 You can read into the article by clicking below:

 What you find with these events is that people had fought to create better working conditions and situations for all that were involved.